needle-mirror/com.unity.cloud.identity/Documentation~/index.md

-# Unity Cloud Platform Identity
+# Unity Identity

-Use the Unity Cloud Identity package to provide client support for all Identity and Access Management (IAM) service features.
+Use the Unity Identity package to provide client support for all Identity and Access Management (IAM) service features.

 ## Prerequisites and system requirements